zcetin/TravelDiary/README.md

 # 🌎TravelDiary
 A simple project like travel blog you can add your notes and informations about your trips.
-Actually this project maden for Kartaca Internship Program.
+Actually this project made for Kartaca Internship Program.

 ## Technologies
 1. Frontend: Angular8